By the Sweat of Their Brows: Mill Workers and Their Lives

 A look at the lives of mill workers through the photography collection at the Windham Textile and History Museum.

-A worker (right) concentrates on processing sliver at the American Thread Company in this c.
+A worker (right) concentrates on processing sliver into roving at the American Thread Company in this c.
 1950 photo.
 From the collections of the Windham Textile and History Museum.

 The lowest paid workers were doffers (mostly children, sometimes as young as 10), unskilled laborers, workers in the packaging department, and winders.
 Spinners, weavers, and seamstresses in sweatshops often received low wages, too, despite their skills, because they were women.
 Better paid were skilled male workers, such as dyers, carpenters, machinists, firemen (steam boiler operators), and fixers.
 Engineers were well paid.
 Overseers, chemists (dyemasters), agents, and managers earned the highest pay.

-A spinner tends her spinning frame at the American Thread Company in this 1943 photo.
+A spinner tends her spinning machine at the American Thread Company in this 1943 photo.
 From the collections of the Windham Textile and History Museum.

 Because wages were so low, as time went on workers developed strategies to maximize their incomes.
 They worked quickly, sometimes risking serious injury.
 And they relied on the labor of the entire family.
 Most working-class wives had jobs, as did most of their children over the age of 12.